lawsonro3/python_scripts/source/wamitio/README.md

 #Metadata
-* author: Michael Lawson
+* Author: Michael Lawson
-* date updated: 6 Feb 2015
+* Date updated: 6 Feb 2015

 #This module provides the functionality to
 * Read hydrodynamic coefficients from WAMIT ".out" files